Tamar Bridge

 Saltash

 East Cornwall town on the main route into the county, the A38.
 Near-perpendicular streets with buildings of interest: 17th century Guildhall, Mary Newman's cottage (home of Mrs. Francis Drake).
 Elliott's Grocery Store A 'time-warp' grocery shop which remains as it was when the last customer was served in 1973.
-Tamar river cruises.
+Tamar River cruises.
 Brunel's iron railway bridge opened 1859, suspension road bridge in 1961.
 Nearby Trematon Castle (closed to public) associated with Prince Edward (The Black Prince).
 Now boasts a 65 foot high Celtic Cross to mark the County boundary.

 Sladesbridge